Getting Started with Chalk

 Source Builds Without Docker

-Currently, Chalk expects a Posix-compliant environment, and we currently only develop and test on Linux and MacOS (though other modern Unixes should work fine).
+Currently Chalk expects a Posix-compliant environment, and we only develop and test on Linux and MacOS (though other modern Unixes should work fine).
 We also only support amd64 and arm64.

 On those environments, to build without Docker, you must have a C compiler toolchain installed.

-The only other dependency is Nim 2.0, which can be easily installed
+The only other dependency is Nim 2.0, which can be installed

 via the choosenim